Daruvar shooting: Attack

 Pahoki had previously entered the cafe Daruvar before 10 am, but then left.
 His return to the cafe coincided with signs of panic in the street.
 He placed a gun on the table, alarming the staff.
 The more senior of the waitresses organized a safe evacuation for the other patrons and facilitated a police apprehension.
 Pahoki was compliant during the arrest.
+Witnesses noted he appeared unusually calm and giggled following the event.